 Promote on social media platforms

 There’s no doubt about it ‒ social media is a powerful tool to connect, engage, and sell with potential customers during the holidays.
 You can utilize it by sharing and posting pictures and other media of the latest offers, sales, discounts, product information and more.
-This guide will teach you how to build a robust social media strategy that will make more leads, conversions, and eventually, sales.
+This guide will teach you how to build a robust social media strategy and digital marketing strategy that will make more leads, conversions, and eventually, sales.

 Provide great customer service support